Sworddafence/VideoDL/README.md

 # VideoDL
-A Video downloader, that uses Java Script Puppeteer API to download videos from the web
+A Video downloader, that uses Bash and Java Script Puppeteer API to download videos from the web.
+Make sure to add the Directory to the $PATH variable if you want to run it outside of the folder that its made in